Bachelor of Economics at Fudan University; BSc at University of Groningen

 The programme developed my practical skills and prepared me for working on projects.
 For example, on the Private Equity & Venture Capital elective, we carried out company research, modelling and capital structure tasks.
 This gave me a good insight into managing projects.
-The other skill I learnt on MSc Finance & Accounting was how to work in a team – it’s definitely something I need every day in my job.
+The other skill I learned on MSc Finance & Accounting was how to work in a team – it’s definitely something I need every day in my job.

 How did you benefit from the services provided by the Business School’s Careers & Professional Development Service?

-I met up with a couple of Careers Consultants to take a look at my CV.
-The Consultants were very experienced and were always able to help add more detail and prioritise information.
+I met up with a couple of careers consultants to take a look at my CV.
+The consultants were very experienced and were always able to help add more detail and prioritise information.
 I also attended several career events to hear from the employers about the finance and accounting sector to help me decide which career path was for me.

 Experience of a Business School Student